razorpay/kong-template/README.md

 # kong-template
-dev-test setup for kong, the cloud-native API gateway.
+A template repository for getting started with Kong, the cloud-native API gateway.

 # Description
 This setup helps to develop and test multiple kong plugins.
 It uses [kong-pongo](https://github.com/Kong/kong-pongo) to run tests against the plugins and [konga](https://github.com/pantsel/konga) for dashboard.